automation-tasks-rs/cargo-auto/README.md

 Sadly there is no standard in the rust community for now.
 I want something similar to [build.rs](https://doc.rust-lang.org/cargo/reference/build-scripts.html), so I can write my "tasks" in pure rust.
 I don't want to learn another meta language with weird syntax and difficult to debug.
 So I will make something really simple, easy, rusty and extensible.

-## cargo auto - automation tasks written in Rust language
+## scripting with rust

 Rust is a compiled language.
 It is not really a scripting or interpreted language.
 But the compilation of small projects is really fast and can be ignored.
 Subsequent calls will use the already built binary and so the speed will be even faster.
-This tool is meant for rust projects, so it means that all the rust infrastructure is already in place.
+This tool `cargo-auto` is meant for rust projects, so it means that all the rust infrastructure is already in place.

 ## automation_tasks_rs helper project

 The command `cargo auto new` will create a new directory `automation_tasks_rs` with a template for a helper rust project in the root directory of your `main rust project` .
 It should not interfere with the main rust project.
 This directory will be added into git commits and pushed to remote repositories as part of the main project.
 It has its own `.gitignore` to avoid committing its target directory.
 The `automation_tasks_rs` helper project contains user defined tasks in rust code.
 This helper project should be opened in a new editor starting from the `automation_tasks_rs` directory.
 It does not share dependencies with the main project.
 It is completely separate and independent.
 You can edit it and add your dependencies and rust codes.
 No limits.
-This is your rust project now.
+Freedom of expression.
+This is now your code and your helper rust project.
+Because only you know what you want to automate.
 Basic example:

 ```rust